 My loo has a 20 litre container, and that fills up quite quickly (depending on urine use).
 I soon discovered that once it gets to around 3/4 full, you have to empty because when you sit down, your ‘bits’ get perilously close to the contents (perhaps more of an issue for the guys!).

-As my loo is essentially a camping toilet, the seat is a bit smaller than a regular loo seat.
+As my loo is essentially a temporary or camping toilet, the seat is a bit smaller than a regular loo seat.
 Whilst it’s OK for occasional use, I would prefer a full-sized seat for more full time use.

 If you’re building your own loo, then it’s simple to incorporate a full sized seat, but it’s all a compromise of size, portability and price over functionality – you choose what’s best for you.